smhwkr/bedlam/v2_4_gpu_cid/README.md

 This version uses the same **two-tier load-balancing architecture** as v2.3, but attempts to increase the L1 hit rate (and therefore **reduce the latency**) when looking up bitmasks.

-It introduces a compressed ID (CID) which doesn't have the power-of-two padding of the regular ID, and therefore results in a smaller lookup table.
+It introduces a compressed ID (CID) which doesn't have the power-of-two padding of the regular ID and therefore results in a smaller lookup table.

 This is what the architecture looks like: